AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 kubectl describe pod <the part of the pod name that all the pods have in common> --namespace <your namespace name>
 ```

 Clone the following file to your desired location. in the following example, it is cloned to the desktop.
-To do so, open your command line for git (we used bash), and run the following comands remembering to replace <your user name>.
+To do so, open your command line for git (we used bash), and run the following commands remembering to replace <your user name>.
 ```bash
 cd "C:\Users\<your user name>\Desktop"
 git clone https://git.alfresco.com/platform-services/bamboo-build-dbp.git